megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 }
 ```

 These commands, which are the public interface of an aggregate, should all be defined in a single entity within the aggregate.
-We call this entity the aggregate root.
-If the aggregate is a hierarchy of objects, and we can picture it as a tree, the root is the object that exists at the root of the tree, where all branches come from.
+We call this entity the **aggregate root**.
+If the aggregate is a hierarchy of objects, and we can picture it as a tree, then the root is the object that exists at the root of the tree, where all branches come from.

 ![The aggregate root](implementing-business-logic-ddd-part-2/aggregate-root.png)
 *The aggregate is a hierarchy of objects.
 The aggregate root is the sole object in this hierarchy with which other components interact.*

 This focus on commands makes the implementation of the application layer components more straightforward.
-I.e. they become transaction scripts.
+I.e. they become **transaction scripts**.
 By "application layer components", I mean those components that orchestrate calls to the domain model in order to fulfill use cases in response to, say, user requests.
 They follow a general pattern of:

 1. Load the aggregate.
-Typically from storage.
+Typically from persistent storage.
 2. Invoke the desired command.
 3. Persist the new state of the aggregate.